NEXT PAGE

 Donald Nausbaum/Photographer's Choice/Getty Images

 Millions of people step onto a cruise ship each year and leave the real world behind.
-The law seems not to apply in this floating city of swim-up bars, slot machines and exotic ports of call.
+The law seems not to apply in this floating city of swim-up bars, slot machines and faraway ports of call.
 And in a way, it's true: The law of the land doesn't quite make it to the high seas.
 This is great news for a resident of Maryland looking to get in some poker on vacation.
-It's not such great news for the victim of a crime onboard a cruise ship.
+It's not such great news for the victim of a crime on board a cruise ship.

 Aside from the distant possibility of an onboard fire, hitting an iceberg or getting raided by pirates, cruise ships seem entirely safe.
-Piracy does still happen -- in 2005, a cruise ship off the coast of Somalia was hit with grenades in a failed hijacking attempt (or, as the FBI calls it, an attempted "vessel conversion").
+Piracy does still happen — in 2005, a cruise ship off the coast of Somalia was hit with grenades in a failed hijacking attempt (or, as the FBI calls it, an attempted "vessel conversion").

 Advertisement